 Rescue Mode is a safe environment for performing many system recovery and disk management tasks.
-Rescue Mode is based on the Finnix recovery distribution, a self-contained and bootable Linux distribution that you can mount the disks of Linode from.
+Rescue Mode is based on the Finnix recovery distribution, a self-contained and bootable Linux distribution.
+Within Rescue Mode, you can mount a Compute Instance’s disks and run Linux commands to further troubleshoot issues.
 You can also use Rescue Mode for tasks other than disaster recovery, such as:

 Formatting disks to use different filesystems

 Downloading files from a disk through SSH and SFTP

 Rescue Mode Overview